DavidCRicardo/InventorySystemCPP/readme.md

 • Dynamic Tooltips.									       <br>
 • Hotbar included.									   	   <br>
 • Support for Localization.								   <br>
+• The project is compatible with Windows and Android. <br>

 This is not an RPG Starter Kit and the practical examples and items demonstrating how to easily use the Inventory System CPP are a bonus.
 <br> <br>